nuagenetworks/nuage-metroae/README.md

 1. Install Ansible 2.1+ on the deployment host
 1. Install Netmiko and its dependencies on deployment host.
 1. Clone this repository to the deployment host
-1. Customize `build.yml` with your VSD, VSC, VRS, and VSTAT information.
+1. Customize `build.yml` with your VSD, VSC, VRS, PROXY, NSGV  and VSTAT information.
 (See `BUILD.md` for details.)
 1. Execute `./metro-ansible build.yml` to automatically populate variables in the appropriate places, e.g. the `host_vars` directory.
 1. Execute `./metro-ansible install_everything.yml`
 1. To get rid of everything that has been deployed, execute `./metro-ansible destroy_everything.yml'